pdcmb/java-spring-clean-architecture/README.md

 This simple java application allows to retrevie data on Coronavirus in different regions of the world.
 It provides simple REST(ish) <a id="ft-1-ref" href="#ft-1"><sup>[1]</sup></a> api interface.
 Data are retrieved from [Covid19api] and are aggregated by regions.

+**Note**: On start the application makes an initial request to [Covid19api] to get all available data, since they need to be transformed and requests to get data for every single country in a region need to be delyed (otherwise they will be blocked), it might take some time (few minutes).
+Data then are stored in memory so all subsequent request should be fast, however if data is not found in cache, application could make another long request to fetch all data.

 ## Usage <a id="usage"></a>

 To install simply clone this repository and than build it using gradle